ChefTom/eq-effects/05_execution_floor/06_execution_contract.md

 ## Outcome

-The Execution Contract ensures that computation is:
+Execution Constraints ensure that computation remains:

 - controlled
 - predictable
-- aligned with system design
+- aligned with the system’s governing principles